wbnns/submit-to-hacker-news/PRIVACY.md

 ### Data We Access
 - Current tab URL (only when you actively use the extension)
 - Current tab title (only when you actively use the extension)
+- Hacker News website content (for duplicate checking only)

 ### Data We DON'T Collect
 - ❌ No personal information (name, email, etc.)